ceilfors/ceilfors.github.io/_drafts/retrospective.md

 # The mistakes on team structure

-I've worked with multiple teams throughout my career and I have observed that avoidable mistakes made to team structure have been made by experienced manager.

 Placing multiple stakeholders in one team will not work.
 All of them will have different interests and priorities which will cause a disruption to the team.
 There is a reason why a team should be composed of one, instead of many, product owner.
 If you are one of the stakeholder for your team, get together with the other stakeholders, then set your priorities and vision right.
-When everything is important, nothing will be important.
+When everything is important, nothing will ever be important.

 For a team to jell properly, all of the team members must be 100% allocated to the team.
 One team member's failure of commitment